-He was working as an orderly in the County Hospital in Oakland, California when he met Patricia Gober, a Seventh-day Adventist student nurse.
+He was working as an orderly in the County Hospital in Oakland, California, when he met Patricia Gober, a Seventh-day Adventist student nurse.
 It was not long before they were married and he was baptized by J. L. Tucker of The Quiet Hour.
-Eugene and Tricia made a pact that if he helped her finish two more years of nursing she would help him become a doctor, which had always been his dream.
-Ten years later they had both graduated from La Sierra College, and he completed a D.O. degree from the Kansas City College of Osteopathy.
+Eugene and Tricia made a pact: if he helped her finish two more years of nursing, she would help him become a doctor, which had always been his dream.
+Ten years later they had both graduated from La Sierra College, and he had completed a doctor of osteopathic medicine degree from the Kansas City College of Osteopathy.

 Eugene died on their 58th wedding anniversary.
-Two of their children graduated from Southwestern, and their grandson, Jason Mickley, has a scholarship in his name.
-Because of this, Tricia decided to establish this scholarship to help future medical providers
+Two of their children graduated from Southwestern, and their grandson, Jason Mickley, has a scholarship established in his name.
+Because of this, Tricia decided to establish this scholarship to help future medical providers.

 Scholarship award requirements

 This scholarship is awarded to students studying to become medical providers.

 2015-2016 - Ulonna Nwachukwu